cs1302uga/cs1302-tutorials/visibility/visibility.md

 the class itself, while it's perfectly okay to make other things visible to everything else.
 In particular, the two scenarios describe private and public visibility, respectively.
-However, Java has two additional visibilities to accomodate some of the scenarios that fall in-between.
+However, Java has two additional visibilities to accommodate some of the scenarios that fall in-between.

 ## Interpretation